 About

-Global and Comparative Literature studies literature across national, linguistic, cultural, and temporal boundaries.
-It examines literature in its interaction with other cultural forms.
+Global and Comparative Literature studies literature and cultural texts across national, linguistic, cultural, and temporal boundaries.
+It also examines literature in interaction with other cultural forms.
 Its ultimate goal is an understanding of literary and cultural productions as global phenomena.
+Additionally, a core concern of the Global and Comparative Literature Program at Georgetown University is finding ethical forms of relation across languages and cultures through the practices of reading, writing, and translation.

-The comparative approach focuses on connections, exchanges, analogies, and differences between works, authors, periods or genres and engages literature in a dialogue with other disciplines, from history and politics, sociology, linguistics and translation studies through philosophy, visual arts, music and film studies.
+Our comparative approaches embrace connections, exchanges, analogies, and differences among works, authors, periods or genres and engage literatures in dialogues with other disciplines, including history, politics, sociology, linguistics, translation studies, philosophy, visual arts, music, and film studies.